ExoJulia/SysSimExClusters/README.md

-## If you wish to make similar plots as those included in our paper:
+## How do I make plots similar to those in the papers?

 While the core ExoplanetsSysSim and SysSimExClusters code is written in Julia, almost all of the figures produced for the paper are generated from Python (3.7) code that was written by Matthias He.
-We provide these Python scripts in the "plotting/" directory but do not fully maintain or document them yet.
+We provide these Python scripts in the "plotting/" directory but do not fully maintain or document them yet...